-Wayne Norman, Mike & Ruth Mackowski Professor of Ethics editWayne Norman
+Wayne J. Norman, Mike & Ruth Mackowski Professor of Ethics editWayne J. Norman

 Professor Norman (Ph.D.
-London School of Economics, 1988) is the Mike and Ruth Mackowski Professor of Ethics in Philosophy and the Kenan Institute for Ethics at Duke.
+London School of Economics, 1988) is the Mike and Ruth Mackowski Distinguished Professor of Ethics in Philosophy and the Kenan Institute for Ethics at Duke.
 He previously held Chairs in Business Ethics at the Université de Montréal and the University of British Columbia, and before that taught at the University of Ottawa and the University of Western Ontario.
-He has held visiting appointments in six countries and been published in 10 languages.
-He has taught mainly in philosophy departments, but also in an MBA program, and a political science department.
-He plays blues guitar and harp in a concept band called Mona Lisa's Highway Blues, and blogs about ethics in adversarial institutions at Ethics for Adversaries, and about the philosophy and culture of sports at This Sporting Life.
+He has held visiting appointments in eight countries and been published in 10 languages.
+He has taught mainly in philosophy departments, but also in two MBA programs, and a political science department.

 Email Address: send me a message